 - Bluff the Impostor: The Emperor figures out Smythe is not Bonforte when he agrees to play with his toy trains.
 Bonforte and the Emperor had a friendly in joke between them: the Emperor would always invite him to play trains and Bonforte would always refuse and make fun of his hobby.

-- Fainting: when Smythe's cover is nearly blown Penny manages to hold herself together until they reach the privacy of her office whereupon she faints.
+- Faint in Shock: when Smythe's cover is nearly blown Penny manages to hold herself together until they reach the privacy of her office whereupon she faints.
 Later, after a day of agonizing tension, she discovers their ploy has not been blown and faints again from relief.

 - Fictional Political Party: The plot revolves around the struggle between the Humanity Party (with the slogan "government of humans, by humans, for humans") and Bonforte's Expansionists.
 Smythe is at first confused by reading that the early Expansionist Party sounds a lot like the present Humanity Party (which splintered off as the Expansionist coalition became less Terracentric).
 He didn't realize at first that "parties, like men, change as they grow up."